gaioguys/GAIO.jl/docs/src/general.md

 ```@repl 1
 P2 = TreePartition(Q)
 ```
-A `TreePartition` is a binary tree structure partitioning the domain.
-It can be split in half using the command
+A `TreePartition` uses a binary tree structure to store a partition of the domain.
+Every Box of a `TreePartition` can be split using the command
 ```@repl 1
 subdivide!(P2)
 subdivide!(P2)